vniems/BD-Lithium/README.md

 ------------------------------------------------------------------------

 ## The Project Workflow and File Descriptions
-Source codes of this project can be found in a <code>'DIRECTORIES'</code> folder, including **three subdirectories** based on the analytic steps as shown below.
+Source codes of this project can be found in a [<code>'DIRECTORIES'</code>](https://github.com/vniems/BD-Lithium/tree/main/DIRECTORIES) folder, containing **three subdirectories** based on the analytic steps as shown below.
 <p>Brief description is provided for each file, including additional/required data, which will be a useful resource for users.

 ### Step I